Nail salon business plan for starting your own business

 Personnel plan

-The online store business depends heavily on efficiency, technological expertise, and time management.
+The success of a nail salon business depends heavily on the efficiency, technological expertise, and time management skills of employees.
 Vanessa knew the importance of hiring skilled employees.
-Therefore, she created a list of required employees and selection criteria as she developed the nail salons business plan.
+Therefore, she created a list of required employees and selection criteria in her business plan.

 7.1 Company Staff

-As per this nails salon business plan, Glamor Studio will employ for the positions:
+As per this nails salon company strategy document, Glamor Studio will hire for the positions:

 - 1 General Manager